openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 The validation scope can be either "build" only or both "build" and "test", assuming that a component must be built before testing.

-Example of such output for a PR that changes only TensorFlow Frontend component including files inside src/frontends/tensorflow:
+Example of such output for a PR that changes only the TensorFlow Frontend component including files inside src/frontends/tensorflow:
 ```
-changed_component_names: {'TF_FE'}  # TF_FE is an alias we chose for Tensorflow Frontend component
+changed_component_names: {'TF_FE'}  # TF_FE is an alias we chose for TensorFlow Frontend component
 affected_components={
     "TF_FE": {"test": true, "build": true},
     "MO": {"test": true, "build": true},